leegaughanbrown/docs/src/pages/en/framework/ram.md

 ## RAM Grids

-RAM grids are the most easy to use gris in the series, but also the most complex under the hood.
+RAM grids are the most easy to use grids in the series, but also the most complex under the hood.

 When you assign a RAM class to a container, for example the class `o-ram-5`, oxyprops will automatically:
 - Grab your site page width from the builder settings.